Epilepsy Life Insurance – How to Get Affordable Life Insurance!

-Life insurers may add a table rating expense of 50-150% to your rate depending on the time since your last seizure.
+Life insurers may add a table rating expense of 50-150% to your rate, depending on the time since your last seizure.

 Denied Life Insurance Due to Epilepsy?

-Keep in mind that only a few life insurance companies specialize in epilepsy underwriting.
+But, remember that only a few life insurance companies specialize in epilepsy underwriting.